bloominstituteoftechnology/DS-Unit-3-Sprint-3-Big-Data/module3-apache-spark-day-1/assignment.md

 This will open a notebook.
 Follow the instructions to Create a quickstart cluster, Attach the notebook to the cluster and run all commands in the notebook.

 (You don't have to type the commands yourself from scratch.
-The purpose here is just to see a preview of what you can do with Spark and Databricks, and verify it's working for you.)

-If you want more information about this Quickstart tutorial, see [Databricks documentation](https://docs.databricks.com/getting-started/quick-start.html).
+The purpose here is just to see a preview of what you can do with Spark and Databricks, and verify it's working for you.
+Note that [Databricks documentation](https://docs.databricks.com/getting-started/quick-start.html) has more information about this tutorial.)

-Attach the notebook to the cluster and run all commands in the notebook

 ### 4. [Create a notebook](https://docs.databricks.com/user-guide/notebooks/notebook-manage.html#create-a-notebook) (Scala)